Bodhinaut/morning_routine/elasticsearch.md

 A node can be configured to join a specific cluster by the cluster name.
 By default, each node is set up to join a cluster named elasticsearch which means that if you start up a number of nodes on your network and—assuming they can discover each other—they will all automatically form and join a single cluster named elasticsearch.

 In a single cluster, you can have as many nodes as you want.
 Furthermore, if there are no other Elasticsearch nodes currently running on your network, starting a single node will by default form a new single-node cluster named elasticsearch.

+* Index
+An index is a collection of documents that have somewhat similar characteristics.
+For example, you can have an index for customer data, another index for a product catalog, and yet another index for order data.
+An index is identified by a name (that must be all lowercase) and this name is used to refer to the index when performing indexing, search, update, and delete operations against the documents in it.

+In a single cluster, you can define as many indexes as you want.